saymrwulf/fpga-verilog-lab/notes.md

-2014-09-28T05:55:00 - Late-night bugfix on financial RL environment (fpga-verilog-lab) 2014-09-28T08:05:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab) 2014-09-28T01:19:00 - Implementing approach from a new paper read last night (fpga-verilog-lab)
+2014-09-28T05:55:00 - Late-night bugfix on financial RL environment (fpga-verilog-lab) 2014-09-28T08:05:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab) 2014-09-28T01:19:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2014-09-28T06:23:00 - Implementing approach from a new paper read last night (fpga-verilog-lab)